 Step Up Step Down

 Step Up Step Down is funded by The Big Lottery Fund as part of their Reaching Out Supporting Families programme.
 This five-year project aims to prevent children, who are on the periphery of the care system, from being taken into care and instead support them to stay within their own homes.
-The project will operate within the south Eastern Health and Social Care Trust (SEHSCT) area.
+The operates within the south Eastern Health and Social Care Trust area.

 This is a pilot project that could dramatically change the approach to caring for children who are at risk, including reducing the number of children who are taken into care.
 The project meets the Supporting Families programme outcomes by helping parents develop appropriate child care skills and support networks.
 We hope to see vulnerable families build their capacity, confidence, skills and knowledge to parent their children safely and within their communities.
 This “upstream” approach will work across child protection and safeguarding, looked after children services, fostering and family support to ensure fewer children are looked after.

-For more information on Step Up Step Down contact Kathleen Toner or Nikki Gregg on 028 9070 5056.
+For more information on Step Up Step Down contact Nikki Gregg or Jade Irwin on 028 9070 5056.